blinskey/greek-reference/README.md

 - [The *New York Times Sunday Book Review*, "Gateways to the Classical World"](http://www.nytimes.com/2014/08/24/books/review/gateways-to-the-classical-world.html)

-## Icons

-The app icon was constructed in part from an icon obtained from the "Boilerplates" icon set formerly available at <http://www.android-icons.com>.
-The icon set is licensed under the [Creative Commons Attribution 3.0 Unported license][CC BY 3.0].
-The app icon also includes an icon from the Android Developer Icons set created by [Opoloo][].
-That icon set is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International license][CC BY-SA 4.0].

-The remaining icons used in this app are taken from the [Google Material Design Icons][material-design-icons] set, licensed under a [Creative Common Attribution 4.0 International license][CC BY 4.0].

-## Texts

-This project includes the text of *An Intermediate Greek-English Lexicon*, by Henry George Liddell and Robert Scott.
-Text provided by Perseus Digital Library, with funding from The Annenberg CPB/Project.
-Original version available for viewing and download at <http://www.perseus.tufts.edu/hopper/>.
-I have made a number of corrections to the original text.

-The project also includes the text of *Overview of Greek Syntax*, by Jeffrey A. Rydberg-Cox.
-Text provided by Perseus Digital Library, with funding from The Annenberg CPB/Project.
-Original version available for viewing and download at <http://www.perseus.tufts.edu/hopper/>.

-The above texts are licensed under a [Creative Commons Attribution-ShareAlike 3.0 United States license](CC BY-SA 3.0 US).

 ## Third-Party Resources

 This program uses the following open source resources.
 Thanks to their creators for making their work available.